 Why You’ll Love This Plant-Based Chili Recipe

 - Packed with protein – Lentils have so many health benefits, including being high in protein.
-Lentils aren’t quite a “complete protein” but they’re packed with most of the essential amino acids and they do a great job filling you up and keeping you feeling satiated long after you’ve enjoyed them.
+Lentils aren’t quite a “complete protein,” but they’re packed with most of the essential amino acids, and they do a great job filling you up and keeping you feeling satiated long after you’ve enjoyed them.

 - Hearty and cozy – When I think about the perfect lunch or dinner on a cold winter day, chili is one of the first dishes that comes to mind.
-It’s served hot, packed with warm spices and can be enjoyed with your favorite toppings and a slice of fluffy cornbread.
+It’s served hot, packed with warm spices, and can be enjoyed with your favorite toppings and a slice of fluffy cornbread.

 Why We Love Lentils